 - Grammar Range and Accuracy – 9

-The examiner totals all 4 band and divides them by 4 and the scores then are calculated.
+The examiner totals all 4 bands and divides them by 4, and the scores are then calculated.

 The same goes for Task 2.